quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part12_4.10_SIMDVector.md

 :p How do you test for intersection between two spheres using vectors?
 ??x
-To test for intersection between two spheres, subtract their centers to get a direction vector \( \vec{d} = \vec{C2} - \vec{C1} \).
+To test for intersection between two spheres, subtract their centers to get a direction vector $\vec{d} = \vec{C2} - \vec{C1}$.
 The magnitude of this vector determines how far apart the sphere's centers are.
 If this distance is less than the sum of the spheres' radii, they intersect.

 ```java
 boolean checkIntersection(Sphere s1, Sphere s2) {